This year, we’re celebrating 30 years of making vegan beautiful with the Vegan Trademark!

 Other ingredients in your cosmetics and skincare

-It’s also important to look out for ingredients like gelatin (for moisturising) which is derived from animals, collagen (for anti-aging) derived from animal fats as well as vitamins like retinol, which can use animal derived palmitic acid, and vitamin D3 which is often derived from lanolin (sheeps wool).
+It’s also important to look out for ingredients like gelatin (for moisturising) which is derived from animals, collagen (for anti-ageing) derived from animal fats as well as vitamins like retinol, which can use animal-derived palmitic acid, and vitamin D3 which is often derived from lanolin (sheeps wool).

 For more recommendations, make sure you’re following @vegantrademark on Instagram and Twitter where we share all the latest exciting vegan beauty products and more!
 If you want to check if a product you already own or and interested in is registered with the Vegan Trademark, look out for our logo on packaging or use our directory which is categorized by brand.